droghio/CrawlingSpecter/README.md

   With whatever port you chose.
   Open the webui in your browser (http://localhost:8000 by default), and you should be ready to crawl.

-  NOTE: You will need the port your chose for the webui, and port 8001 open to access the webui.
+**NOTE:** You will need the port your chose for the webui, and port 8001 open to access the webui.

-CONFIGURATION
+###CONFIGURATION

-Simply type in the url you wish to crawl (don't forget the protocal eg. "http://"), specify the number of worker processes, and hit start crawl.
+Simply type in the url you wish to crawl (don't forget the protocol eg. "http://"), specify the number of worker processes, and hit start crawl.

 The web log will update you on the status, and will dump all broken links into the box below it.